Kazhuu/movelister/MANUAL.md

 You write the mechanics notes to columns D and onward.
 Every three columns, for instance D, E and F, signifies a single Phase of an Action.
 The Phases are laid out horizontally like this so that you can pay attention to how the rules of an Action change as it progresses.
 For instance: in many fighting games the recovery or cooldown at the end of an attack has more lenient cancel rules than the previous Phases.
 Since all of the Action's different Phases can have different rules, they're necessary to list separately like this if you want to be truly systematic about it.

 As mentioned, there are three columns reserved for each Phase.
 The first of these columns holds a Result - it essentially means whether an input cancels, buffers, does nothing, etc. when used during an action - and the column also has a data validation with listed Results in Results-sheet.
-The purpose of the data validation is that it creates a drop-down menu, allowing you to add data to the mechanics notes faster.
+The purpose of the data validation is that it creates a drop-down menu for the user, allowing them to add data to the mechanics notes faster.

 The second column holds the name of an Action.
 If some input would, for example, cancel an Action, you can use this column to indicate what the next Action will be.
 This column also has a data validation to make creating notes faster.